Nek5000/nekRS_doc/nekRS_doc/source/problem_setup/case.rst

 Case files
 ==========

-A nekRS simulation is referred to as a "case," which utilises a number of files which are described in this page.
-An overview of these are presented in the the image below .
+NekRS simulation requires a number of case definition files which are described in this page.
+An overview of these are presented in the image below .

 .. _fig:case_overview: